benlevyx/benlevyx.github.io/about.md

 I've been playing guitar since I was six years old.
 I especially love classical/baroque guitar, fingerstyle ([video of me playing "Ocean" by John Butler](https://www.youtube.com/watch?v=VdiyNG6PGyA)), and jazz guitar.

 I also love debating and public speaking.
 Although I no longer compete, I still sometimes help coach or judge for currently-competing debaters, such as the Harvard College Debating Union.
-I also am a member of the speakers team for TEDxHarvardCollege.